-We had heard about this event, and figured we’d check it out as yet another community event that can connect us with others, and to give us a chance to let loose and have some fun dancing too!
+We had heard about this event, and figured we’d check it out as yet another community event that can connect us with others whilst volunteering at an isolated permaculture property in trade for free accommodation, and to give us a chance to let loose and have some fun dancing too!

 Kalani is on a single-lane, paved road right on the ocean.
 We didn’t get much of a chance to tour the property itself, but the artistic space where the dance is held is a large, airy 20ft high canvas-ceiling structure with lots of character.
 The floor is beautiful smooth pine, and bare feet or soft shoes are required.
 Chairs line the walls, and a beautiful view of lush palm trees with ocean just beyond is a sunny Sunday morning sight to behold.

 The dance has a few rules: First and foremost – No Talking.
-It is viewed as a distraction for other dancers who just want to experience the music and not be disturbed.
+It is viewed as a distraction for other dancers who just want to (dance like no one is watching and) experience the music without being disturbed.
 The other rules are pretty standard – No drugs and alcohol, etc. Interestingly before entering the space you are required to sign a waiver in case a particularly enthusiastic (or uncoordinated) dancer should poke you in the eye or otherwise cause bodily harm!

 When we entered the space we were among the first to arrive, and there was a smattering of people stretching and doing yoga poses to the soft chant-like music playing.
 There was incense burning and an altar with a Buddha statue at the side.
 We took the opportunity to hydrate with the available water, and do some stretches and yoga ourselves.
 The space was quite inspiring to do so with the sunshine pouring in and fans circulating air all around keeping the overall temperature perfect.